Cancer Biomarker Testing Guide: CEA, CA-125, PSA, CTC — What Patients Need to Know (2026)

 • Urinary tract infection

-• Certain medications (testosterone, finasteride artificially lowers PSA — the PSA should be doubled for interpretation in men on finasteride)
+• Certain medications (testosterone; finasteride artificially lowers PSA — the PSA should be doubled for interpretation in men on finasteride)

-The PSA screening controversy
+The PSA screening controversy — and 2026's shifting guidance CEBM Level 1

 The two landmark PSA screening trials tell different stories: